yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/1_Prepare_macOS_device.md

 - macOS 15.0.1 (Sequoia)
 - macOS 14 (Sonoma)

-> This document was tested using following devcies
+> This document was tested using following devices
 > - a Mac mini running **macOS Sequoia 15.5** with an Apple M4 chip
 > - a MacBook Air running **macOS Tahoe 26.0.1** with an Apple M4 chip
 >